moby/moby/docs/sources/use/basics.md

     # List your containers
     $ sudo docker images

-You now have a image state from which you can create new instances.
+You now have an image state from which you can create new instances.

 Read more about [*Share Images via Repositories*]( ../workingwithrepository/#working-with-the-repository) or